 So, just to recap: the Autopilot will run every single night and here is a very, very critical piece– we’re going to be looking at 60 days worth of data so you know that it’s not like the most recent data but it’s 60 days worth of data, which is really, really good.
 You don’t want to do this if it’s just like the most recent data.
 We want to make sure that we have a good sample size and we thought that 60 days trailing was a really good place to start.

 A little recap: this is going to run once a day; it’s going to look at 60 days worth of data; and it’s going to raise or lower the bid price on the individual keywords within a campaign based on your target ACoS and a couple of things that you’ve set over here.

 Keep in mind that PPC Entourage is going to have some really awesome and kick-ass advanced settings coming out soon that I think you, guys, are going to absolutely love.
+There’s a reason why we are the #1 Amazon Seller Software!
 We have it all set and ready to go in a couple of weeks so stay tuned!
 I think it’s going to be a huge game changer and it’s going to help a lot of people out.
 Any questions, feel free to reach out.
 Cheers and I look forward to hearing about your success.
 Enjoy the rest of the summer, guys.
 Take care.